 - 25g caster sugar, or granulated if you’ve not got that

 - 200g oats, just plain oats, nothing fancy required, you can use budget varieties

 - 150g of any mixture of chocolate, sultanas, nuts, fruit – whatever you’ve got or like!

 As usual, I use a Pyrex jug for my microwave cooking – I find the handle very handy for gripping the dish and Pyrex glass is microwave safe.

-Add the golden syrup (I use the squirty bottles as I find these easier to measure out than from a tin), then toss in the oats.
+- Add the golden syrup (I use the squirty bottles as I find these easier to measure out than from a tin), then toss in the oats – I actually “guess” the 4 tablespoons by eye, although you can weigh golden syrup.
 Give it all a good stir around, so it’s all well-blended.

 If you have any other ingredients you want to add to the flapjacks, then stir these into the mixture now.

 - Lightly grease a dish, or line it with greaseproof paper and spoon the hot flapjack mix into the dish.
 You can melt chocolate and use that to top the flapjack now too if you wish.

 - Leave it to set, once it’s cooled you can put it in the fridge.
 I find it sets best overnight.

 Slice and serve!
 You can wrap it in foil or clingfilm.
 It’ll also freeze.